caraml-dev/turing/docs/README.md

 ## Features
 * Low-latency, high-throughput traffic routing to an unlimited number of ML models.

 * Experimentation rules based on incoming requests to determine the treatment to be applied.
-The experiment engines currently supported are Litmus and XP (WIP).
+The experiment engines currently supported are closed source for now (we are working on this!).

-* Feature enrichment of incoming requests through Feast (planned) and arbitrary pre-processors.
+* Feature enrichment of incoming requests through [Feast](https://github.com/feast-dev/feast) (planned) and arbitrary pre-processors.

 * Dynamic ensembling of models for each treatment.
 This could be selecting one of the models' response, a custom ensembling of responses from two or more models or any other arbitrary post-processing.